AndreeaGabrian/JeopardyProject/README.md

 - second evaluation and error analysis

 ### How to run the project
+The code for the creation of the pages recieved as an input in the index creation is on the **process_wikipedia_pages** branch and is a python file.
+We worked with **python3.8**.
+In order for the program to work the path to the wikipedia files folder and the output json file path should be modified accordingly.
 The final code is on **main** branch and is a java application.
 We worked with **java jdk-17**, **Maven 4.0.0**, and **Lucene 8.11**
 The java project was configured with Maven and all the dependencies are in **pom.xml** file.
 So, you need to run install for this file according to your ide (for example, in IntelliJ Idea in the maven panel you have buttons for clear and install). <br>